eugen-paul/ProblemsPython/RefactorMe.md

 # List of problems to be refactored

+## 102. Binary Tree Level Order Traversal
+Solve using a While loop.

 ## 460. LFU Cache
 The task was solved with a HashMap and an X-doubly linked list.
 The doubly linked list should be implemented as a class that can be used later.